 In our travels working with clients around the world we have run into many companies that have tried SAFe but are now struggling and looking for alternatives.
-Last week we learned about a large bank that is abandoning SAFe and has chosen the Disciplined Agile (DA) framework to replace it across the board.
+Last week we learned about a large bank that is abandoning SAFe and has chosen the Disciplined Agile (DA) toolkit to replace it across the board.
 They have already trained over 700 employees on DA and roughly half of them have become certified.
 Given this and other similar accounts, Scott and I have been thinking that we should write a blog on common SAFe pains and how DA can help.
 We are not advocating getting rid of SAFe altogether, as it makes sense in some situations.
 However, it must be said that SAFe is a set of prescribed decisions as a pattern applicable primarily for tackling very large development initiatives.
 While most large organizations have hundreds of initiatives, very few, if any need to be delivered as program increments in a large batch fashion.
 Indeed from what we see most of these companies have far more small to medium sized initiatives for which SAFe makes no sense.
 DA, on the other hand, is an inclusive hybrid of methods and practices that can be used as an overall framework, applicable in all situations, for initiatives of all sizes due to its adaptability.
-So it makes more sense to use DA as the framework, and apply the SAFe pattern if and when appropriate, not the other way around.
+So it makes more sense to use DA as the toolkit, and apply the SAFe pattern if and when appropriate, not the other way around.
 This was the rationale for this bank’s decision and we have seen similar made elsewhere.

 We are asking for your help with our upcoming blog outlining why organizations are backing away from SAFe.
 We know it is happening, but our knowledge is limited to our own experiences, our DA partners, as well as stories passed on by members of the DA Advisory Council.
 Despite the marketing propaganda, case studies, and admittedly commanding market share, there is another side to this story.
 We are asking for your insights regarding your experiences with your SAFe adoptions.